shirleyilenechan/incident_mappings/README.md

-# PagerDuty to ServiceNow Incident Mapper
+# PagerDuty to ServiceNow Incident Mapping

-A Python script to extract PagerDuty incidents with ServiceNow metadata and generate a CSV mapping file.

-## Description

-This script sends a GET request to the incidents endpoint to retrieve incident data, filters for incidents containing ServiceNow metadata, and then generates a CSV file mapping the PagerDuty incidents to their corresponding ServiceNow incidents:
+The `external_references.py` script sends a GET request to the incidents endpoint to retrieve incident data, filters for incidents containing ServiceNow metadata, and then generates a CSV file mapping the PagerDuty incidents to their corresponding ServiceNow incidents:

 - PagerDuty Incident Number
 - Title